zevilz/zImageOptimizer/README.md

 - [gifsicle](http://www.lcdf.org/gifsicle/)

 One or more tools required for optimization. djpeg/cjpeg does not support CMYK colorspace and does not participate in the optimization of such images.

+Notice: Optimization via djpeg/cjpeg is currently temporarily disabled to prevent an increase in size of output files in lossless mode.
+Later, djpeg/cjpeg options for lossless compression and small output file size will be selected.

 ## Usage